 Sachsenhausen

-Sachsenhausen had hundreds of satellite camps.
-There were also extensive medical experiments conducted on innocent camp prisoners, usually with a fatal outcome.
-Prisoners were deliberately infected with gangrene, which was later treated with a new antiseptic cure.
-Many soldiers in the German army suffered from gangrene and hence this experiment.
-The doctors also tried new forms of ammunition that contained poison.
-The idea was that if the enemy soldier did not die from the shot itself, they would die from the infection spread by the shot.
-Therefore, prisoners were shot deliberately so that doctors could follow the course and results of the infection.
+There were also extensive medical experiments conducted on innocent prisoners in the camp, usually with a fatal outcome.
+Prisoners were deliberately infected with gangrene, which was later treated with a new antiseptic remedy.
+Many soldiers of the German army suffered from gangrene hence this experiment.
+Doctors also tried a new form of ammunition that contained poison.
+The idea was that if the enemy soldiers did not die from the shot, they would instead die from the infection caused by the gunshot.
+Therefore, prisoners were deliberately wounded by gunshot so that doctors could follow the course and results of the infection, but it was mainly through starvation, disease, slave labor, beatings that prisoners died in Sachsenhausen.
+At an existing shooting range just east of the camp SS used as a execution site.

-In 1942, something called Station Z was built and was part of the camp where the SS murdered prisoners.
-At the end of the war, thousands of prisoners were forced out on Death marches to other camps or parts of Germany that were not directly threatened by enemy forces.
-The camp was liberated by Soviet forces on April 22, 1945.
-About 200,000 prisoners were imprisoned in Sachsenhausen between 1936 and 1945.
-In august 1945, the Soviets established a detention camp for Germans who were nazis or suspected of being nazisympathizers in a part of the former concentration camp.
+In August 1945, the Soviets established a internment camp for Germans who were nazis or suspected of being nazisympathizers in a part of the former concentration camp.
 This internment camp was called Special Camp 7 and existed until the spring of 1950 when it was closed.
 About 12,000 people died during the Soviet period.

 Current status: Partly preserved/demolished with museum (1998).